 Even better, the toy is made of a composite material that’s easy to clean, so you don’t have to worry about your pup getting sick (or smelling the remnants of several weeks’ worth of caked-on cookies).

 There are seven different treat chambers, so it can keep Fido occupied for quite some time when fully loaded.
 All the pieces are attached to the toy itself, so there aren’t any small parts to create a potential choking hazard (provided your dog doesn’t chew it to bits, of course).
+Overall, we believe this is the best interactive dog toy available this year.

 2. Pet Qwerks TBB3 Talking Ball – Best Value